By Julia Snethen and Marge Zink

-The morning message at Rockville United Methodist Church by Pastor Larry Sorrells was titled “Living Like Easter People” from Acts 4:32:37.
-You are always welcome to join us for worship at 9 a.m.
-Sunday.
+Morning message at the Rockville United Methodist Church was by Page Marten.
+You are always welcome to join us for worship each Sunday at 9 a.m. and Tuesday Bible study 9 a.m.